 The times I’ve come across people claiming their business is “the best kept secret”.
 It’s not something to be proud of when you need customers.
 Reputations attract attention and building one that’s relevant and consistent takes time.
 Turn communication into a habit so you get better at it and faster.

 Organic SEO, lead generation services, Google and social media ads – they all need a solid basis of information and inspiration.
-So get into the communication habit and you’ll get better at it.
-(You can always get a copywriter to help you…)
+So get into the communication habit and get better at it.
+(You can always get a copywriter to help you create your content…)

 (Thanks and credit to Pablo for the image)